Uberspace/manual/source/firstday-nerds.rst

 Domains
 =======

 You can use your own domains with your Uberspace.
-Please refer to the relevant :doc:`web server <web-domains>` and :ref:`mail server <mail-domains>` articles to find out how.
+Please refer to the relevant :doc:`web server <web-domains>` and :doc:`mail server <mail-domains>` articles to find out how.